Injury blow: Man United midfielder ruled out for up to 3 weeks

-Toby Collyer Injury Blow: Manchester United Midfielder Ruled Out for Three Weeks
+Toby Collyer Injury Blow: Manchester United Midfielder Ruled Out for 3 Weeks

 - Manchester United youngster Toby Collyer has suffered another setback after sustaining a hamstring injury during training with Hull City